Rhinoceros poaching in Southern Africa: Legal issues

 In 1977, the international trade of rhino horn was declared illegal by CITES.
 Although international trade is illegal, domestic trade regulations are determined by the nominated national government agencies in each country.
 The South African DEA is responsible for protecting and conserving South Africa’s environment.
-In 2009, a temporary ban was made on the trade of rhino horn domestically in South Africa, which was later lifted in April 2017 after an ongoing legal dispute between the DEA and private rhino poachers.
+In 2009, a temporary ban was made on the trade of rhino horn domestically in South Africa, which was later lifted in April 2017 after an ongoing legal dispute between the DEA and private rhino farmers.
 The decision to lift the ban was motivated by the belief that by legalising the domestic trade of rhino horns criminal activity would be reduced and consumption of rhino horn could be regulated sustainably and ethically.
 Besides, the funds generated through domestic sales could go towards the preservation and conservation of rhinos in South Africa.
 Those against the decision argued that it is not a feasible solution to regulate domestic trade as the levels of illegal activity is too high to be controlled effectively.